 Kansas City University of Medicine and Biosciences has developed Partnership Programs with select educational institutions, which have exceptional premedical programs.
 Partnership Educational Institutions have developed a prescribed educational program sequence, and students enrolled at each institution petition to matriculate through the partnership program sequence.
-The educational program sequence requires the completion of all medical school prerequisites in the first three years of matriculation (minimum of 90 semester or 135 quarter credits), while maintaining a high cumulative grade point average and a minimum 3.5 science GPA.
+The educational program sequence requires the completion of all medical school prerequisites in the first three years of matriculation (minimum of 90 semester or 135 quarter credits), while maintaining a cumulative grade point average of 3.25 and a minimum 3.5 science GPA.

-Students from these Partnership Program Institutions, who meet these educational standards, are eligible to petition for acceptance to Kansas City University of Medicine and Biosciences following their third year of undergraduate education.
+Students from these Partnership Program Institutions, who meet these educational standards and who have earned a minimum ACT score of 26, are eligible to petition for acceptance to Kansas City University of Medicine and Biosciences following their third year of undergraduate education.
 The Medical College Admissions Test (MCAT) requirement is generally waived for these applicants.
-Partner institutions include Avila University, Central Methodist University, Missouri Western State College, Pittsburg State University, Rockhurst University, William Jewell College and a 17-member consortium in Alabama.
+Partner institutions include Avila University, Central Methodist University, Drury University, Missouri Western State College, Pittsburg State University, Rockhurst University, University of St. Mary, and William Jewell College.
 For additional information, please contact the Director of Admissions.